sibasishpanda001/File-Explorer-Application-C-/README.md

 help		Show help menu
 exit		Quit program

 ---

-🌈 Color Coding

-Color	Meaning

-🔵 Blue	Directory
-🟢 Green	Writable item
-🟡 Yellow	Read-only file
-⚪ White	Default color reset

----

 📌 How Permissions Work

-Each file/directory has a stored permission string example:
+> Each file/directory has a stored permission string example: drwxr-xr-x

-drwxr-xr-x
   -rw-r--r--

-Changing permissions with octal (e.g., 755) converts into full rwx format
+> Changing permissions with octal (e.g., 755) converts into full rwx format

-Permissions are saved into .permissions.txt
+> Permissions are saved into .permissions.txt

-These permissions simulate Linux permissions; actual OS permissions are not changed
+> These permissions simulate Linux permissions; actual OS permissions are not changed

 ---

 🔐 Sudo Mode

-Sudo applies only for the next command:

-sudo del protected.txt
+Sudo applies only for the next command: sudo del protected.txt

 After executing one command, sudo automatically turns off.